JuliaPalacios/SISMID_EvolutionaryDynamics/README.md

 10.Viral epidemiology and the Coalescent

-11. Non-Parametric Bayesian Population Dynamics Inference
+11. Non-Parametric Bayesian Population Dynamics Inference *Julia

 12.Revealing the evolutionary dynamics of influenza